AdobeDocs/commerce-admin.en/help/content-design/aem-assets-install.md

 ---
-title: Onboarding and Installation
+title: Install and configure
-description: Learn how to install and configure AEM Assets integration for Adobe Commerce
+description: "Learn how to install and configure the [!DNL AEM Assets Integration for Adobe Commerce]"
 feature: CMS, Media
 ---
-# Onboarding and installation AEM Assets
+# Install and configure the AEM Assets Integration for Commerce

 Get started with the AEM Assets integration for Adobe Commerce by configuring the Commerce application to use the AEM Assets integration and the Adobe I/O Events service.